Paul-Roux-Phys/BootstrapVirasoro.jl/README.md

 create an object Field{T} (where T is the type of the values in `charge`) that represents a field of left and right dimensions given by leftvalue and rightvalue in the chosen parametrisation.
+If given only one value for the parameters Δ, δ, P or p, the field is diagonal by default

 # keyword arguments: